arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Configure-your-network-for-Arduino-Cloud.md

 You will also need to allow NTP access on port 123 UDP for `time.arduino.cc`.

-## Over-the-Air updates
+### Over-the-Air updates

 Some networks may require additional configuration to enable Over-the-Air (OTA) updates.
-In these cases, these endpoints should be used by boards to download new firmware.
+In these cases, these endpoints should be whitelisted:

 | Domain                    | Port |
 | ------------------------- | ---- |